Vril Society: Criticism

 The sect that Ley recalls bears only a superficial resemblance to the "Vril Society" of the book Dawn of the Third Millennium.
 The authors never provided further evidence for their far-reaching speculations, not even for the alleged names of this group.
 Their claims must therefore be classified as fictions.
 In addition, historical research came to the conclusion that the occult groups existing at the time (for example the Thule Society) did not exert any significant influence on Hitler and the NSDAP.
 Although connections between occult ideas and the world view of individual National Socialists (especially Himmler) can be proven, they do not support the thesis that these occult circles had a comprehensive, systematic influence on Hitler and the entire National Socialist leadership.

 Pauwels and Bergier's book inspired other authors to speculate about the alleged role of the "Vril Society", such as J. H. Brennan or Trevor Ravenscroft.
-They also claim that there were close ties between the Thule Society, the Vril Society and the Nazi leadership, but this is based on conjecture and pseudo-facts.